greg-raven/Department-21/_posts/2008-11-20-proposed-articles.md

 ---
-title: 'Proposed new Articles of the Constitution'
+title: "Proposed new Articles of the Constitution"
 author: 'Noam Sain'
 layout: post
 ---